-Salsify is very flexible system, and your data can be stored to suit the needs of your organization and use cases.
+Salsify is a very flexible system, and your data can be stored to suit the needs of your organization and use cases.
 There is no absolute right or wrong in product content data storage - a lot will depend on how you will be using and syndicating your data.
 The best practices below should serve as guidelines to make informed decisions about how your data will be stored, but ultimately, the way your product content is stored best will be unique to your company and how you work.

 Adding data to Salsify is an iterative process.
 You can easily add, delete, update and reformat data at any point.
 So at first, focus on getting easily available information into the system, and add to it as you go.
 It’s often very helpful to get a small set of data and products into the system that contains the typical types of products and product information your company will store in Salsify to start working with and learning from.